pro-rajat-grammer/Real-Estate-Portfolio-Management-Application/README.md

 ## Usage
 1. Log in to the application using your administrator credentials.
-2. Navigate through different sections such as properties, portfolios, tenants, and finances.
+2. Navigate through different sections such as properties.
 3. Add, edit, or delete properties and portfolios as needed.
-4. Manage tenant information, leases, and rental payments.
-5. Generate financial reports and analyze property performance.
-6. Upload and manage property-related documents securely.
 7. Ensure to log out securely after managing the portfolio.

 ## Contributing